-Our term structure model of the carry component can be extended to other asset classes using return decomposition into carry and expected price appreciation/depreciation components (see Koijen, Moskowitz, Pedersen, and Vrugt, 2013).
-Future research in this area could include the following: (i) to examine the economic value of our term structure model using its implied forecasts of exchange rate returns in any time interval of the future τ period without implementing further forecasts in this period; (ii) to decompose the forecasting variance (into short-run and long-run components) that can be attributed to important state variables of the exchange rate at different horizons, and this may improve the predictive accuracy and provide rich analysis of the structure of the shocks to exchange rate determinants (see Doshi, Jacobs, and Liu, 2014, for the analysis of the term structure of interest rates); (iii) to endogenize the probability weighting according to forecasting performance over a range of horizons for the investigation of whether or not the predictive power of each model/variable varies with the term structure of the carry component, which allows us to understand, at the aggregate level, how disappointment-averse28 agents with heterogeneous beliefs optimally choose forecasting rules and shift "scapegoat" variables not only over the time but also over a span of horizons, and this can also be achieved by direct forecasts of the term structure of carry trade risk premia; (iv) to propose an arbitrage-free framework for the study of the joint term structure of bond and currency (carry trade) risk premia based on the analytical framework of Lustig, Stathopoulos, and Verdelhan (2013), or even extend it to other asset classes; (v) to bridge the term structure of forecast disagreements in a factor model with the information content of customer order flows in a Bayesian learning and model averaging framework (see Xia, 2001; Lahiri and Sheng, 2008, 2010; Banerjee and Kremer, 2010; Banerjee, 2011; Evans, Honkapohja, Sargent, and Williams, 2012; Collin-Dufresne, Johannes, and Lochstoer, 2013; Banerjee and Green, 2014).
+Our term structure model of the carry trade risk premium component can be extended to other asset classes using return decomposition into carry and expected price appreciation/depreciation components (see Koijen, Moskowitz, Pedersen, and Vrugt, 2013).
+Future research in this area could include the following: (i) to examine the economic value of our term structure model using its implied forecasts of exchange rate returns in any time interval of the future τ period without implementing further forecasts in this period; (ii) to decompose the forecasting variance (into short-run and long-run components) that can be attributed to important state variables of the exchange rate at different horizons, and this may improve the predictive accuracy and provide rich analysis of the structure of the shocks to exchange rate determinants; (iii) to endogenize the probability weighting according to forecasting performance over a range of horizons for the investigation of whether or not the predictive power of each model/variable varies with the term structure of the risk premium component, which allows us to understand, at the aggregate level, agents with heterogeneous beliefs optimally choose forecasting rules and shift "scapegoat" variables not only over the time but also over a span of horizons, and this can also be achieved by direct forecasts of the term structure of carry trade risk premia; (iv) to propose an arbitrage-free framework for the study of the joint term structure of bond and currency (carry trade) risk premia based on the analytical framework of Lustig, Stathopoulos, and Verdelhan (2013), or even extend it to other asset classes; (v) to bridge the term structure of forecast disagreements in a factor model with the information content of customer order flows in a Bayesian learning and model averaging framework.
 Moreover, given the close linkage between the probabilities of financial crises and the term structure of currency risk premia, our analysis can be extended to measure the term structure of systemic risk in currency market as well.